MrWexor/SonicLinuxLauncher/README.md

-This is a slightly modified version of the rewritten Sonic 4: Episode I launcher made by darealshinji, here made to be specifically compiled on Linux avoidving the use of Visual Studio.
+This is a slightly modified version of the rewritten Sonic 4: Episode I launcher made by darealshinji, here made to be specifically compiled on Linux, avoidving the use of Visual Studio and using the Linux version of MingGW.

 The original launcher by Sonic Team was written in Java, but the game itself uses no Java.
 This rewrite is made to avoid a pointless Java runtime dependency and to make it easier